 Occupational Safety and Health Management System

-In accordance with the concept of an Occupational Safety and Health Management System (OSHMS), we have established a required management structure in each plant (or business division) headed by a general safety and health manager (senior executive officer or another executive) and have been carrying out safety and health activities on an ongoing basis from human, object and administrative standpoints based on risk assessment.
+In accordance with the concept of an Occupational Safety and Health Management System (OSHMS/ISO 45001), we have established a required management structure in each plant (or business division) headed by a general safety and health manager (senior executive officer or another executive) and have been achieving improvements in safety and health activities on an ongoing basis from human, object and administrative standpoints based on risk assessment.

 Major Safety-Related Initiatives

-In order to cultivate knowledge, awareness and the skills necessary to prevent industrial accidents and occupational disorders, Toyota Industries proactively provides safety and health education, including education designed to foster a safety culture, education required by law, rank-based education and job-category-based education.
+In order to cultivate knowledge, awareness and the skills necessary to prevent accidents and disorders, Toyota Industries proactively provides safety and health education, including education designed to foster a safety culture and education required by law in addition to grade-based education and job-category-based education.
 Through these efforts, we are promoting the development of human resources and workplaces that places the highest priority on safety.

 Major Health-Related Initiatives

 As a task for the medium term, we are promoting health improvement of associates, mainly focusing on prevention of lifestyle diseases and mental health support activities, to counter risks of health problems associated with aging and greater stress.
 To enable associates to work and take active roles over the long term, we provide support toward the cultivation of an autonomous health-oriented culture in which associates care about their own health and take action voluntarily and willingly.